ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    # if tmc_central_node is a correctly initialised facade
    # to the TMC central node, calling such a command will permit you
    # to move the telescope to the ON state, ignoring any details about
-   # interaction with other emulated/not-emulated devices and also
+   # interaction with other emulated and not-emulated devices and also
    # ignoring the synchronisation (the ITH will guarantee that the
    # telescope will be in an ON state after the call, otherwise
    # an informative assertion error will be raised)